V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ![19-RAWWR](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/3414afd8-909b-4a89-84b4-e2efbd953af1)

-Now at the rigth you should have the ```base64``` auto decoded, if not, you can simply right click on the strings > send to decoder > decode as base64 to ascii.
+Now at the rigth you should have the ```base64``` auto decoded, if not, you can simply right click on the base64 strings, click on "send to decoder" and then on the "decoder" tab, decode it from base64 to ascii.

 ![20-Flag](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/3e0f38f1-d775-4b71-9b8a-6ac15e6c71b0)